-If then there is an apostasy, or &#8220;universal disorder,&#8221; it is clear that those who come out of that disorder, and who meet outside that state of things, are on a foundation which by the very fact of their meeting renders testimony against that disorder; but it is not the testimony rendered against that disorder which is the foundation on which they meet.
+If then there is an apostasy, or "universal disorder," it is clear that those who come out of that disorder, and who meet outside that state of things, are on a foundation which by the very fact of their meeting renders testimony against that disorder; but it is not the testimony rendered against that disorder which is the foundation on which they meet.

 As regards the ecclesiastical organization, we will refer to it farther on.
-I will allow myself here *one* observation.
+I will allow myself here one observation.
 As to the reader who has some taste of the things of God, can he run through the articles in which Mr. M. has depicted that which he calls Plymouthism, and the principles which Plymouthism has put forward, and believe that the absence of organization is what distinguishes it?

 However biting that which Mr. M. has said of it may be, it will do us, with upright souls, more good than harm.
-He has also answered for us the &#8220;Examination&#8221; of a minister of Neufchatel, shewing that elder and pastor are two different things, and bringing out the difference between the ministry and charges, as well as between gifts and charges, with more clearness than I had done.
-Finally, he has completely overturned the new Genevese system, shewing it to be clearly anti-scriptural, by a deduction drawn from a string of passages, a deduction which I will sum up in Mr. M.&#8217;s own words: &#8220;I then regard all nominations of ministers of the word as an infringement on divine order.&#8221;|
+He has also answered for us the "*Examination*" of a minister of Neufchatel, shewing that elder and pastor are two different things, and bringing out the difference between the ministry and charges, as well as between gifts and charges, with more clearness than I had done.
+Finally, he has completely overturned the new Genevese system, shewing it to be clearly anti-scriptural, by a deduction drawn from a string of passages, a deduction which I will sum up in Mr. M.'s own words: "I then regard all nominations of ministers of the word as an infringement on divine order."¦

-<h3>Chapter 3.</h3>
+CHAPTER 3